Frity2025/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints every other character of a string
+a function that prints half of a string